elalongines/Forecasting-Employee-Exits-Through-Social-Media-Patterns/README.md

 ## Methodology

 ### Data Sources
-- Data collected from the Beekeeper platform (January 2022 - April 2024).
+- Data collected from a platform (January 2022 - April 2024).
 - Includes various datasets such as comments, user posts, organizational structure, and user interaction patterns.

 ### Techniques